novalu/actions-on-google-typescript-template/README.md

 ## Test your app locally

 You can test your app by using your managers in the **src/TestApp.ts**.
-Run `gulp build` to transpile from source code and then `gulp start` to execute the `test` method.
+Run `npx gulp build` to transpile from source code and then `npx gulp start` to execute the `test` method.

-If you would to have your app automatically transpiled and executed when source code is changed, run `gulp build-and-watch`, leave running it in background and in another terminal run `gulp watch-run`.
+If you would to have your app automatically transpiled and executed when source code is changed, run `npx gulp build-and-watch`, leave running it in background and in another terminal run `npx gulp watch-run`.
 If you make any changes in `.ts` files, project will be automatically recompiled using `tsc` and then executed.

 ## Debugging